AmplifyChange registers as an independent entity.

 We held a series of consultations with grantees to help identify opportunities for the strategic direction of AmplifyChange.
 We thank all of you who contributed to this process.
 The Board of Directors will use these valuable contributions to inform and launch a strategy, identifying our priorities for the next few years.
 Our ambition is to sustain and build on the gains already made by grantees.
 We will continue making grants, building grantees’ capacity, and partnering with Southern-based groups – especially in hard-to-reach areas.

 The new organisational setup of AmplifyChange allows for an agile response to developments in SRHR and global health crises.
 COVID-19 emerged as a reality in the middle of this registration process.
 We are all adjusting to the implications of the pandemic.
 We are working closely with grantees to understand how partners are coping and how projects can be adapted.
-Our Board of Directors is in the process of exploring the potential of a funding round to support the COVID-19 response.

-We have launched a series of ‘How-To Guides’ featuring impressive examples of how grantees have adapted to COVID-19, including responses to difficult situations such as increased gender-based violence and challenges for marginalised populations.
+We have launched a series of ‘How-to’ guides featuring impressive examples of how grantees have adapted to COVID-19, including responses to difficult situations such as increased gender-based violence and challenges for marginalised populations.

 It is only through the hard work of grantees that we can confidently take this next step.
 We look forward to continuing this journey and evolution together.